shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ### Ad.
 1: Building the simplest Substrate based blockchain

-Execute `make init` and after around 10 minutes (depends on performance of your machine) you should see something like:
+Checkout https://github.com/TomaszWaszczyk/substrate-runtime-upgrade-tutorial (master branch) then execute `make init` and after around 10 minutes (depends on performance of your machine) you should see something like:

 ```
 Compiling sc-finality-grandpa v0.8.0